Jewels of Croatia

 Day 5 — Zagreb to Split

-From Zagreb, motor to the UNESCO World Heritage site of Plitvice Lakes National Park.
+From Zagreb, travel to the World Heritage site of Plitvice Lakes National Park.
 See pristine lakes located at different levels and linked by spectacular cascading waterfalls.
 The forested land surrounding the lakes is home to bear, wolves, wild boar, deer, and many species of birds.
 After lunch, continue the journey to Split on the remarkable Adriatic coast.
 Accommodations have been reserved at the Cornaro Hotel.
 This evening sit down with fellow travelers for dinner at the hotel.
 (B,L,D)

 Day 6 — Split

 Croatia’s seafaring heritage will be the subject of a fascinating morning talk.
-Next engage in a walking tour of Split, including Diocletian’s Palace, a UNESCO World Heritage Site.
+Next engage in a walking tour of Split, including Diocletian’s Palace, a World Heritage site.
 You’ll visit the Ancient Cellars and the Peristyle Square in the center of the palace.
 Continue to see the Cathedral of St. Domnius, one of the most beautiful on the Adriatic coast, former Roman Temples, the famous Golden Gate, and the statue of Grgur Ninski, an honored Croatian bishop.
 Continue to the bustling local fish market.
 A special lunch will be served in a local restaurant.
 After lunch, let your curiosity be your guide and explore Split at your leisure.
 This afternoon your Smithsonian Journeys Expert will offer an interesting lecture.
 Gather in the Smithsonian Journeys Travelers' Corner for a drink and to exchange experiences and lively conversation.
 (B,L)

 Day 7 — Hvar